locka99/cpp-to-rust-book/src/features_of_rust/types.md

 * LLP64 - ints and long are 32-bit, long long and pointer are 64-bit.
 Used by Win64
 * LP64 - int is 32-bit, long / long long and pointer are 64-bit.
 Used by Linux, OS X

-The best way to avoid these issues is to use the explicitly sized and signed typedefs from [<cstdint.h> or <stdint.h>](http://www.cplusplus.com/reference/cstdint/)(depending on if you are using C++ or C).
+The best way to avoid these issues is to use the explicitly sized and signed typedefs from <stdint.h> / <cstdint.h>(depending on if you are using C or C++).
 Code frequently doesn't bother with exact types though and that can become a problem. e.g. code might coerce a pointer into a 32-bit int which works fine in 32-bits but not on a 64-bit platform.

 # Arrays